Sam Cunningham: Early life

 Cunningham was born on August 15, 1950, in Santa Barbara, California to Samuel Sr. and Zoe (Ivory) Cunningham.
 His father was a railroad worker, and his mother died when Cunningham was young.
 He was later raised by his father and stepmother Mabel (Crook) Cunningham, who was a nurse.
-Cunningham had three brothers, including future NFL star Randall Cunningham.
+Cunningham had three younger brothers, including future NFL star Randall Cunningham.

-He attended Santa Barbara High School.
-Wearing number 39 for the Dons, he scored 39 touchdowns as a fullback, while also playing linebacker.
-He was also known in high school for genuineness, honesty, and decency as a human being.
+Cunningham attended Santa Barbara High School, graduating in 1969.
+Wearing No. 34 for the Dons, he scored 39 touchdowns as a fullback, while also playing linebacker, during his high school career.

+Cunningham was second-team All-Channel League as a sophomore (1966) and first-team All-Channel League as a junior fullback (1967).
+In 1967, he was also named All-California Interscholastic Federation (CIF) at linebacker.
+As a senior (1968), the 6 ft 3 in (1.91 m) 220 lb (99.8 kg) Cunningham led the Channel League in rushing with 1,097 yards and 20 touchdowns; and was named the league's co-player of the year.
+He was first-team All-Channel League again, at fullback; while also playing linebacker that season.
+He was again first-team All-CIF in 1968.
+Parade named Cunningham a second-team High School All-American in 1968.
+He was named to Scholastic Magazine's All-American High School Football Team at linebacker.

+Cunningham was also a member of Santa Barbara High School's track and field team.
+He was the CIF, Southern Section, shot put champion as a junior and senior, and was the state shot put champion in his senior year.
+He was the Channel League champion as a senior in the 100-yard and 220-yard dashes, as well as the shot put.
+Cunningham was named All-CIF in track in 1968 and 1969 for the shot put.

+Cunningham was also known in high school for genuineness, honesty, and decency as a human being.
 He once had a 4 ft 10 in (1.47 m) teammate who was being mercilessly bullied, until Cunningham announced to the team that the bullies would have to go through Cunningham first if they wanted to go after his teammate, an event that changed the smaller teenaged boy's life.